Hugocsundberg/Speed-Feed_Social_Network/README.md

 While the app is now (should be) fully working, it is missing some functionality.
 For example, it does not have a router for costum URL and 404-page.
 It also is not as secure as it could be since i have created all logic myself.
 The site is for example not protected against CSRF-attacks and is probably missing other security measures found in bigger frameworks.

+If i were to do this project again, I would probaly want to use a reactive framework like React for the frontend, and something like express or laravel for backend.
-Also doing this again, I would chose to use a library for animations to get consistant and well-made animations throughout the app.
+I would also chose to use a library for animations to get consistant and well-made animations throughout the app.